-- 135 TEX86^H-based SSTs and other biomarkers were difficult to retrieve in the Late Paleocene due to low organic matter content (TOC values often <0.1%), but a single sample at 607.33 mbsf yielded a TEX86^H-based SST of 34.0 °C. In the PETM interval, TEX86^H-based SSTs ranged from 37.4-38.0 °C, averaging 37.8 °C. Just above the PETM section, at 607.05 mbsf, the TEX86^H-based SST was 37.9 °C, followed by a decrease in SSTs to 37.1 °C and 37.3 °C at 606.87 and 606.72 mbsf, respectively (Fig. 2).
-To verify the applicability of the TEX86 proxy a series of complementary molecular indicators, the BIT 140 (Branched and Isoprenoid Tetraether) index (Hopmans et al., 2004), MI (Methane Index), and f{cren} (relative abundance of the - crenarchaeol regio-isomer) were calculated, all of which passed the exclusion criteria as summarized in O'Brien et al. (2017).
-Green and purple sulfur bacteria biomarkers (chlorobactane, isorenieratane and okenane) reach their highest concentrations near the bottom of the PETM section, with low concentrations through the rest of the event (Fig. 2). - Nannofossil abundances decrease through the PETM section and become rare in the post-PETM section.
-145 Foraminifera at Site M0077 are abundant in the upper Paleocene section but are absent to very rare in the PETM section, with evidence of reworking.
-Dinosteranes, biomarkers associated with dinoflagellates (e.g., Summons et al., 1987) have relatively high concentrations in the upper Paleocene and lower PETM section, with decreased abundance in the PETM and post-PETM sections.
+TEX86H-based SSTs and other biomarkers were difficult to retrieve in the late Paleocene due to low organic matter content (TOC values often <0.1%), but a single sample at 607.33 mbsf yielded a TEX86H-based SST of 34.0 °C. In the PETM, TEX86H-based SSTs ranged from 37.4-38.0 °C, averaging 37.8 °C. Just above the PETM section, at 607.05 mbsf, the TEX86H-based SST was 37.9 °C, followed by a decrease in SSTs to 37.1 °C and 37.3 °C at 606.87 and 606.72 mbsf, respectively (Fig. 2).
+The branched isoprenoid tetraether index (BIT) in the uppermost Paleocene (607.33 mbsf) is 0.16, while values of this index average 0.01 in the PETM section.
+In the post-PETM section BIT values are slightly higher and range from 0.04 to 0.05.
+Green and purple sulfur bacteria biomarkers (chlorobactane, okenane, and isorenieratane) reach their highest concentrations near the bottom of the PETM section, with low concentrations through the rest of the event (Fig. 2).
+Nannofossil abundances decrease through the PETM section and become rare in the post-PETM section.
+Foraminifera at Site M0077 are frequent to abundant in the upper Paleocene section but are absent to very rare in the PETM section, with evidence of reworking.
+Dinosterane concentrations are relatively high in the upper Paleocene and lower PETM section, with decreased abundance in the PETM and post-PETM sections.
 Organic-walled microfossils are absent to rare in the Paleocene.
 Dinoflagellate cyst concentrations peak at 607.26 mbsf, with a decreasing trend through the rest of the PETM (Fig. 2).
-Relative abundances of Apectodinium - 150 are highest at 607.26 mbsf, and decrease through the PETM, while the highest relative abundances of Goniodomidae are found just above the event.
-Fungal spore concentrations peak in the middle of the PETM section (Fig. 2), reaching concentrations much higher (>400 specimens/gram) than any other samples, including samples with higher overall palynomorph concentration and excellent preservation in the later Ypresian section near the top of the core (520.79-505.88 mbsf), indicating the fungal spike is not a taphonomic artifact.
-The PETM fungal assemblage is dominated by Nigrospora- - 155 types, which are common leaf endophytes on a variety of substrates, including soil, and are commonly airborne (Wang et al. 2017).
-The PETM pollen and plant spore assemblage is dominated by Malvacipollis (Euphorbiaceae), Ulmipollenites (Ulmaceae), Bohlensipollis (Eleagnaceae), and angiosperm pollen of unknown lower botanical affinity, with rare gymnosperm pollen and lower plant spores.
+Relative abundances of Apectodinium are highest at 607.26 mbsf, and decrease through the PETM, while the highest relative abundances of Goniodomidae are found just above the event.
+Pollen and fungal spore concentrations peak in the middle PETM section (Fig. 2).
+The fungal assemblage is dominated by Nigrospora-types, which are common leaf endophytes on a variety of substrates, including soil, and are commonly airborne (Wang et al. 2017).
+The pollen and plant spore assemblage is dominated by Malvacipollis (Euphorbiaceae), Ulmipollenites (Ulmaceae), Bohlensipollis (Eleagnaceae), and angiosperm pollen of unknown lower botanical affinity, with rare gymnosperm pollen and lower plant spores.